Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 ## Creating the Data Adapter ##

 We need to create the server-side code that will pass the data to the Lightstreamer Server, which in turn will pass it to the front-end.
 This is done by writing a <b>Data Adapter</b>, a plug-in module that injects data into the Server.
-Let’s choose <b>Java</b> to write our Data Adapter (the other current options would be to use .NET or to work at the TCP socket level, but we are adding more).
+Letï¿½s choose <b>Java</b> to write our Data Adapter (the other current options would be to use .NET or to work at the TCP socket level, but we are adding more).
 First, we need to implement the <b>SmartDataProvider</b> interface:

 ```java